 A tree pruned to an open center or vase shape has a spreading branch structure that allows for airflow, more sunlight and easy harvesting.
 All fruit trees can be trained to an open center with judicious pruning.
 However, the normal growth habits of some kinds of fruit trees allow easier open-center training.
 Trees that respond best are almond, apricot, cherry, fig, nectarine, olive, peach, pear, persimmon, plum and pomegranate.
 For an open center or vase shape, choose two, three or four evenly distributed shoots to form primary scaffold branches the first winter.
 Remove or severely head all others.
 Choose one or two more the second season.
 Scaffold branches should be at least 8 inches apart on the trunk for a strong tree structure.
 Prune interior vertical branches and watersprouts (new vertical growth) each year to allow air and sunlight to reach all branches of the tree.
 Leave some strong one-year-old wood on the outer branches for future small shoot development.
 This should be used primarily for stone fruit trees, but can result in sun damage to trees planted in the low desert.

-WHEN TO PRUNE
+WHEN TO PRUNE FRUIT AND NUT TREES

-Prune deciduous trees each year in winter or early spring when branches are bare and easy to see, sap is slow, and the wounds have time to heal.
+Prune deciduous trees each year in winter or early spring when branches are bare and easy to see, sap is slow, and the wounds have time to seal.
 If the trees are bare, the structure of the tree is readily identifiable and pruning decisions are easier.
 Evergreen trees should also be pruned during the winter dormant season, except citrus, which should be pruned in the spring between February and April.
 There are three stages of pruning during the life of a fruit trees.